smflem/smflem.github.io/index.md

 Because this is a personal site, there's also stuff related to musical theatre, cycling, and what movies I happened to watch in a given year.

-As with the rest of the site, all opinions and errors within are my own.<br>
+All opinions and errors within are my own.<br>
 Nothing here should be taken to represent any of my past, present, or future employers, clients, etc.

 This site is currently built using Jekyll based on the [Alembic](https://github.com/daviddarnes/alembic) theme by David Darnes.
 It is served via Github Pages.

-I can be found elsewhere on the internet at:
+I can be found elsewhere on the internet via:
 - [Email](mailto:smfleming22@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/smflem)<br>
 - [Github](https://github.com/smflem)<br>